Expulsion of Asians from Uganda: Expulsion

 On 4 August 1972, Amin declared that Britain would need to take on the responsibility for caring for British subjects who were of Indian origin, accusing them of "sabotaging Uganda's economy and encouraging corruption".
 The deadline for British subjects to leave was confirmed as three months, which came to mean 8 November.
 On 9 August, the policy was expanded to include citizens of India, Pakistan and Bangladesh.
 The position of the 23,000 Indians who had been granted Ugandan citizenship (and in particular those who held no other citizenship) was less clear.
 Not originally included, on 19 August, they were seemingly added to the list, before being re-exempted three days later following international protest.
 Many chose to leave rather than endure further intimidation, with only 4,000 known to have stayed.
 Exemptions for certain professions were added, then later removed.

 The precise motivation for the expulsion remains unclear.
 Some of Amin's former supporters suggest that it followed a dream in which, he claimed, Allah had told him to expel them, as well as plot vengeance against the British government for refusing to provide him with arms to invade Tanzania.
 Amin defended the expulsion by arguing that he was giving Uganda back to the ethnic Ugandans:

 We are determined to make the ordinary Ugandan master of his own destiny, and above all to see that he enjoys the wealth of his country.
 Our deliberate policy is to transfer the economic control of Uganda into the hands of Ugandans, for the first time in our country's history.

 — Idi Amin, quoted in Uganda: a modern history.

-The expulsion and redistribution of property were officially termed "Operation Mafuta Mingi".
 Ugandan soldiers during this period engaged in theft and physical and sexual violence against the Indians with impunity.
 Letters from Asians told of being stopped on the way out by bands of Ugandan soldiers.
 All of their belongings would be taken and the men would be forced to lie down on the ground while the women were raped.
 Furthermore, there were tellings of Asians who had been kidnapped by soldiers, of families who paid fortunes for the returns of the male members, and of other families who lost their father or brothers because they had no money to pay a ransom.
 Restrictions were imposed on the sale or transfer of private businesses by Ugandan Indians and on 16 August Amin made it clear that after he was done with Indian-owned businesses, European-owned businesses would be next.

-During this time, every Asian came to a realisation—through painful personal experiences throughout the expulsion—of the realness of color and its political implications.
-The fact that the Asians held a Ugandan or British passport did not matter.
-Instead, what mattered was the color of their skin.